 Vikings' Latavius Murray: Limited workload again

-Murray had three carries for six yards in Sunday's loss at Pittsburgh.
-He played just six snaps on offense.
+Murray had two carries for five yards and played just eight snaps on offense in Sunday's win over Tampa Bay.

 Murray continues to have a limited role in the offense with Dalvin Cook getting nearly all the touches out of the backfield.
-Even worse for Murray's fantasy value is that fullback C.J.
-Ham had a one-yard rushing touchdown when Murray was thought to possibly be the goal-line running back.
+There's also been no sign Murray will have a goal-line role as Cook was used again in short-yardage goal situations Sunday.

 More News